Sindhi cuisine: Vegetarian cuisine

 Certain sects of the Sindhi community are vegetarians.
 The Thathai, Halai and Kutchi Bhatias are followers of Vallabh Acharya, who put forward a way to worship Sri Krishna called Pushtimarg.
 They are strict vegetarians who do not eat even onions and garlic and are devoted to Srinathji, the child form of Sri Krishna.

+A commonly eaten vegetarian dish in Sindhi cuisine is sai bhaji, made from leafy greens, lentils, and vegetables, and typically served with rice.

 Sindhi pickles

-Sindhi achar is made of different vegetables and fruits like: Carrot pickle, Mango pickle, Mix fruit pickle, turnip pickle, Green chilli pickle etc, Shikarpur is famous for Sindhi achar.
+Sindhi achar is made of different vegetables and fruits like: Carrot pickle, Mango pickle, Mix fruit pickle, turnip pickle, Green chilli pickle etc., Shikarpur is famous for Sindhi achar.